RBartho/Aesthetics-Toolbox/README.md

 # Cloud version with limited resources (but no installation)

-You can test the Toolbox without installation on the streamlit community cloud: https://aesthetics-toolbox.streamlit.app/
+You can try the toolbox without installation on the streamlit community cloud: https://aesthetics-toolbox.streamlit.app/ Please note the privacy and security information below when using the cloud version.

 # Local installation instructions